Main page Site news

 Gann angles and circles

-Each type of swing differs from each other in the number of candles that update highs or lows to determine the price movement.
+Each swing type differs in the number of candles used to update the highs or lows to determine price direction.

-• If the current bar has highs and lows higher than the previous bar in an uptrend, then this is an upper one-bar swing
+• If the current bar has higher highs and higher lows than the previous bar in an uptrend, it is an upper one-bar swing.

-• If the current bar's highs and lows are lower than the previous bar in a downtrend, then this is a lower one-bar swing
+• If the current bar’s highs and lows are lower than the previous bar’s in a downtrend, it is a lower one-bar swing.

 bars on the price chart